osisoft/AVEVA-Adapter-BACnet-Docs/V1/Installation/Install the adapter with Docker for BACnet.md

 **Note:** If you want to use Docker, you must be familiar with the underlying technology and have determined that it is appropriate for your planned use of the BACnet adapter.
 Docker is not a requirement to use the adapter.

-## Create a startup script for the Adapter
+## Create a startup script for the adapter

 1. Using the text editor, create a script similar to one of the following examples: